 8. Review and implement feedback.

-Once you’ve created your module, ask for feedback from co-workers—department heads, members of the HR team, or learning specialists—to find areas of improvement.
+Once you’ve created your module, ask for feedback from co-workers—department heads, members of the HR team, or learning specialists—to find areas for improvement.

 To keep input constructive and easy to digest, create a feedback form.
 Draft questions that help you gauge whether the module meets its learning objective, such as: